rkosti/emotic/README.md

 <img src="src/EMOTIC_mean_images/emotic_logo.png" alt="drawing" width="100"/>

 ## ACCESS to EMOTIC
+**Note: EMOTIC dataset can be used only for non-commercial research and education purposes.**

 Please, fill the following form to request access to the dataset and the corresponding annotations.

 [Access Request for EMOTIC](https://forms.gle/wvhComeDHwQPD6TE6)

 ## Watch a ~3 minute video (just me speaking, no presentations or anything) summarizing my thesis on this topic.